Tales from Beyond the Grave in Edinburgh

 (Image Credit: City of Edinburgh Council - Libraries - Capital Collection)

 Ever the conman, it’s said that Brodie wore a steel collar and silver tube to prevent the hanging from being fatal.
 He tried to bribe the hangman to ignore it and arrange for his body to be removed quickly in the hope that he could later be revived.
-But his plan failed and he was buried in an unmarked grave at St. Cuthbert's Chapel of Ease in Chapel Street.
+But his plan failed and he was buried in an unmarked grave at the city’s St. Cuthbert's Chapel of Ease.

-Ironically the gallows used was one for which Brodie, were the ones which he himself had only recently redesigned!
+Ironically the gallows used were the ones which he himself had only recently redesigned!

 But Brodie did not disappear completely into the history books.
-It is said Edinburgh author Robert Louis Stevenson, whose father owned furniture made by Brodie, used the infamous criminal’s double life as the inspiration for his character Dr Jekyll and Mr Hyde, which was published a century later.
-Today, you can see that very cabinet in The Writers’ Museum, one of only two remaining pieces thought to have been built by Brodie; while a lantern and 25 lock picks used in evidence against him in his trial are now part of the collection at The National Museum of Scotland.
-Or the next time you’re on the Royal Mile, keep an eye open for Brodie's Close, the former family residence and workshop of this two-faced figure.
+It is said Edinburgh author Robert Louis Stevenson, whose father owned a cabinet made by Brodie, used the infamous criminal’s double life as the inspiration for his character Dr Jekyll and Mr Hyde, which was published a century later.
+Today, you can see that very cabinet in The Writers’ Museum, one of only pieces thought to still exist; while a lantern and 25 lock picks used in evidence against him in his trial are now part of the collection at The National Museum of Scotland.

 The next time you’re on the Royal Mile and hunger strikes, stop by Brodie Close – in the 18th century it was the site of the Brodie family’s home, today it serves as Deacon’s House Café, where visitors are treated to a tasty range of all-day light bites and home baking.
 Or pop across the road to Deacon Brodies Tavern – a traditional bar which originates from 1806, it is named after the infamous crook.